univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Verification Parameters Configuration

 `verify_params.plist` determines which search parameters need to be verified when a match in JAMF Pro is found.
+It is generally the case that any keys enabled in [search_params.plist](#search-parameters-configuration) should also be enabled in `verify_config.plist`.

-Here's a short example scenario:
+Here's a short example scenario of how *Blade Runner* handles user entered data when a match is found:

 * User searches for a computer using `barcode 1`:
   * No match found.